Add Correlates of War direct contiguity information to a data frame

 Importantly, 0 are the dyads that are not contiguous at all in the CoW contiguity data.
 This is a conscious decision on my part as I do not think of the CoW's contiguity data as exactly ordinal.
 Cross-reference CoW's contiguity data with the minimum distance data in this exact package to see how some dyads that CoW codes as not contiguous are in fact very close to each other, sometimes even land-contiguous.
 For example, Zimbabwe and Namibia are separated by only about a few hundred feet of water at that peculiar intersection of the Zambezi River where the borders of Zambia, Botswana, Namibia, and Zimbabwe meet.
 There is no contiguity record for this in the CoW data.
 There are other cases where contiguity records are situationally missing (e.g. India-Bangladesh, and Bangladesh-Myanmar in 1971) or other cases where states are much closer than CoW's contiguity data imply (e.g. Pakistan and the Soviet Union were separated by under 30 kilometers of Afghani territory).
 The researcher is free to recode these 0s to be, say, 6s, but this is why peacesciencer does not do this.

 Be mindful that the data are fundamentally state-year and that extensions to leader-level data should be understood as approximations for leaders in a given state-year.
+Future updates aspire to fine-tune this behavior, but be mindful of its current limitations.

 References